 1) Introduce your favorite plant-based food to friends.

 2) Volunteer for animal advocacy organizations, farm sanctuaries, and nonprofit organizations that support and promote plant-based food.

-3) Donate money to farmed animal sanctuaries and animal advocacy organizations.
+3) Donate money to farm animal sanctuaries and animal advocacy organizations.

 4) Share documentaries and books that present the truth about animal agriculture.